buratina/workshops/provisioner/README.md

 autolicense: true
 ```

 If you want to license it you must copy a license called tower_license.json into this directory.
+Alternatively, you can provide the license with the tower_license variable.
 If you do not have a license already please request one using the [Workshop License Link](https://www.ansible.com/workshop-license).

 For more extra_vars examples, look at the following:
 - [sample-vars-rhel.yml](sample_workshops/sample-vars-rhel.yml) - example for the Ansible RHEL Workshop